compoundingeffects/bigpictureschool/business_studies.md

     This is just like restaurants in a food court compete for your business.

-7. **Profit**?
-Profit is the money left over after paying all the bills.
+7. **Profit**: Profit is the money left over after paying all the bills.
 It's important because:
     - It helps the business stay open
     - It allows the business to grow bigger
     - It rewards people who invested in the business